SpongePowered/SpongeDocs/source/plugin/text/representations/json.rst

     The data are stored in structures called trees.
 Each data point on a tree is a node.
 See :doc:`/plugin/configuration/nodes` for more information on this topic.

-For example, the text "Hello World!", formatted with the color red and an underline, would have the following representation in JSON:
+For example, the text ``"Hello World!"``, formatted with the color red and an underline, would have the following representation in JSON:

 .. code-block:: json